Abelian equals A-finite for Anderson A-modules: Criterion for abelian and -finite -modules

 Finally, there is $r\in \NN$ such that $D':=CTB\sigma^s\tau^{r}\in \Mat_{d\times d}(K\{\tau\})$, i.e.~that no negative $\tau$-powers remain.
 By construction, this $D'$ satisfies the desired property, as the top $\tau$-coefficient matrix of $(D-t\one_d)\cdot D'$ is $\tilde{S}'^{(s)}\in \GL_d(K)$. \end{proof}

-\begin{rem} The almost strictly pure $t$-modules defined in \cite[\S 4.5]{cn-mp:hpqpam} are examples of $t$-modules satisfying the hypothesis.
-Indeed, by definition these are the ones where for some $n\in\NN$, the leading coefficient matrix of the matrix representing $\tilde{\phi}_{t^n}$ is invertible.
-However, there are other abelian $t$-modules than almost strictly pure ones (or extensions of those), as the following example shows. \end{rem}
+\begin{exmp} The almost strictly pure $t$-modules defined in \cite[\S 4.5]{cn-mp:hpqpam} are examples of $t$-modules satisfying the hypothesis.
+Indeed, by definition these are the ones where for some $n\in\NN$, the leading coefficient matrix of the matrix representing $\tilde{\phi}_{t^n}$ is invertible. \end{exmp}

+Next, we provide an example of a simple $t$-module of dimension $2$ which is abelian, but (at least in characteristic different from $2$) is not almost strictly pure.
+This shows that there are more abelian $t$-modules than almost strictly pure ones and extensions of those.

 \begin{exmp} Consider the $t$-module $(E,\phi)$ over the rational function field $K=\Fq(\theta)$ with

 The matrix

 does not have full rank modulo $\sigma^3$, as modulo $\sigma^{3}$ the second row is the $\sigma$-multiple of the first one.